nforgeio/neonKUBE/Images/neon-log-host/README.md

 **Do not use: Work in progress**

-Deployed as the **neon-log-host** service to all NeonCluster nodes to capture host logs.
+Deployed as the **neon-log-host** service to all neonCLUSTER nodes to capture host logs.

 # Supported Tags